isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 Besides cars and public transport, we must also pay attention to wider needs of the public

  a.
 Can get a good sense of their problems from mix of MPS cases
  b.
 Not many job seekers, compared to the last recession
 c.
 Some hardship cases – we have many schemes to help them
 d.
-One worrying trend – more are looking for HDB rental flats
-  i.
-Applications have tripled in a year ii.
+One worrying trend – more are looking for HDB rental flats &nbsp; i.
+Applications have tripled in a year
+&nbsp; ii.
 Rental appeals now form the bulk of their MPS cases
 e.
 HDB is building more rental flats
 f.
 But not all who apply for rental flats are truly in need
-  i. e.g. one applicant (60-year-old lady) with 3 children, 2 of whom are living in private properties; her children told HDB they were prepared to hire a maid to look after their parent in the rental flat! ii.For them, rental flats are not the right solution iii.
+&nbsp; i. e.g. one applicant (60-year-old lady) with 3 children, 2 of whom are living in private properties; her children told HDB they were prepared to hire a maid to look after their parent in the rental flat!
+&nbsp;&nbsp; ii.For them, rental flats are not the right solution &nbsp;&nbsp;iii.
 Instead they should look for other viable alternatives:
-    1. Rent out a room or even the whole flat
+&nbsp;&nbsp;&nbsp; 1.
+Rent out a room or even the whole flat
-    2. Lease buy-back scheme for 2R and 3R flats, which will be implemented soon; or
+&nbsp;&nbsp;&nbsp; 2.
+Lease buy-back scheme for 2R and 3R flats, which will be implemented soon; or
-    3. Move into smaller flats or studio apartments
+&nbsp;&nbsp;&nbsp; 3.
+Move into smaller flats or studio apartments

 g.
 MND/HDB will review the rental flat scheme
-  i.
+&nbsp; i.
 Keep rental flats an effective safety net for the minority of genuinely needy families, with no assets or family support

 #### **MORE HELP**